KylianSts/Dplyr-lab/README.md

 # Dplyr-lab
-This is the homework od the dplyr_lab
+This is the homework of the dplyr_lab